Signers

 - Single signer.
 Since this signer also sends the provided transactions, we can only use a single

-for a given set of transactions. - Last signer.
+TransactionSendingSignerfor a given set of transactions. - Last signer.
 Trivially, that signer must also be the last one used.

 - Potential conflicts.
 Since signers may decide to modify the given transactions before sending them, they may invalidate previous signatures.
 However, signers may decide not to modify a transaction based on the existence of signatures for that transaction.